 5. Be Bold

-Entice customers by adding big, indulgent flavors to dishes that may otherwise be thought of as healthy.
+Entice customers by adding big, indulgent flavours to dishes that may otherwise be thought of as healthy.
 For example, a small amount of sautéed chopped chorizo will make a kale lover out of anyone.

 6. Be Aware of Presentation